desihub/fiberassign/doc/reference.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When assigning a particular class of target ("science", "standard", or "sky")
-to unused fibers, the same technique (and code) is used.
+to unused locations, the same technique (and code) is used.

 .. todo:: Algorithm discussion here, once relevant github issues and their associated changes are done.